14 Creating and using GitHub Issues

 - Created our first issues: One to keep track of a future task (adding the a chocolate mousse recipe in a new

-folder) and one to start brainstorming ideas on which recipes to add in the future. - Explored GitHub notifications.
+sweets/folder) and one to start brainstorming ideas on which recipes to add in the future. - Explored GitHub notifications.

-- Navigated Github to find other people’s repositories and issues.
+- Navigated GitHub to find other people’s repositories and issues.

 - Started to collaborate a bit by commenting on someone else’s issue to suggest a recipe.